gbif/ipt/IPTUserManualv23.wiki.md

 * **Organisation password** - the password that should be used to edit the entry for this organisation in the GBIF Registry.
 * **Organisation alias** - a name given to the organisation for convenience within the IPT instance; aliases, rather then the full Organisation Name appear in Organisation selection lists in the IPT.
 * **Can publish resources** - this checkbox indicates whether the organisation can be associated with resources in the IPT.
 Only those organisations having this box checked will appear in lists to be associated with resources.
-* **DOI registration agency** - the type of account used to register DOIs for resources; can be either DataCite or EZID. **Note**: an account is issued to the organisation after it signs an agreement with a DataCite member (or EZID), which gives it permission to register DOIs under one or more prefixes (e.g. 10.5072) in one or more domains (e.g. gbif.org). **Note**: confirm that the account can actually register DOIs under the IPT's domain/base URL otherwise registrations via the IPT won't work.
+* **DOI registration agency** - the type of account used to register DOIs for resources; can be either DataCite. **Note**: an account is issued to the organisation after it signs an agreement with a DataCite member, which gives it permission to register DOIs under one or more prefixes (e.g. 10.5072) in one or more domains (e.g. gbif.org). **Note**: confirm that the account can actually register DOIs under the IPT's domain/base URL otherwise registrations via the IPT won't work.
-* **Account username** - the username (symbol) of the DataCite/EZID account issued to the organisation.
+* **Account username** - the username (symbol) of the DataCite account issued to the organisation.
-* **Account password** - the password of the DataCite/EZID account issued to the organisation.
+* **Account password** - the password of the DataCite account issued to the organisation.
 * **DOI prefix/shoulder** - the preferred DOI prefix/shoulder used to mint DOIs.
 This prefix is unique to the account issued to the organisation.
 Note: always use a test prefix (e.g. 10.5072 for DataCite, 10.5072/FK2 for EZID) when running the IPT in test mode.
-* **Account activated** - this checkbox indicates if this DataCite/EZID account is the only account used by the IPT to register DOIs for datasets.
-Only one DataCite/EZID account can be activated at a time.
+* **Account activated** - this checkbox indicates if this DataCite account is the only account used by the IPT to register DOIs for datasets.
+Only one DataCite account can be activated at a time.

 ### Add organisation
 Organisations are not available to be associated with resources until a user having the Admin role adds them.
 Click on the button labeled "Add" to open a page on which an additional organisation can be selected from the GBIF Registry to be used in this instance of the IPT.
 For explanations of the fields and selections on this page, refer to the information under the "Edit Organisation" section above.
 After the desired organisation is selected and all other data entered, including the password for the organisation, click on the button labeled "Save" to add the selected organisation to the list.